> >

 I got sick of crappy carbon rim braking, so new wheels.
 And my old wheels were laced to a Powertap so I had to switch over to crank based.

 Added by dudemanppl.
-Last updated almost 8 years ago.
+Last updated over 8 years ago.

-As of about 9 years ago, dudemanppl has indicated that they no longer own this bike.
+As of almost 10 years ago, dudemanppl has indicated that they no longer own this bike.

 Latest 23 Comments